Scenes from George Floyd Square: 5 Years Later

 Just beyond those, in large colorful, carefully painted capital letters are the names of several people who have lost their lives to police violence.
 That list of names runs the length of the block.
 George Floyd is centered in everything that’s happening at the square named in his honor, and, at the same time, the area is in memoriam to others who lost their lives, a reminder that what happened to George Floyd was part of a larger epidemic of unnecessary and lethal police violence.

 During your visit, make sure to see the “Say Their Names Cemetery,” one block north and one block west of George Floyd Square at 37th and Columbus.
-It was made by Anna Barber and Connor Wright and includes tombstones with the names of 132 people of color who have been killed by police.
+It was made by Anna Barber and Connor Wright.
+In a small park near 37th Street and Park Avenue, visit Say Their Names Cemetery, a public art installation as a memorial honoring Black people who have lost their lives to police violence.
+The cemetery, which was created one month after Mr. Floyd was killed, is still there today.
+Where once it held 100 tombstones, it now has nearly 160.

 Around George Floyd Square, there are businesses that are worth your attention.
-Some visitors may want to enter Unity Foods, the former Cup Foods business George Floyd entered just before he was killed.
 On the west side of the street is Listen 2 Us art gallery and media studio founded by internationally recognized photojournalist and activist, KingDemetrius Pendleton, who focuses on "documenting our history for posterity".
 Smoke in the Pit is a highly rated Black-owned barbecue restaurant on the east side of the street.